 Painted backdrops are not required but look good if all modules have a uniform style.
 Club members need to choose an era and locale for their scenery to make an attractive display.
 Otherwise the sky is the limit!

 If you are not interested in compatibility with other clubs, you can choose your own dimensions and materials.
-I built 3 modules with styrofoam (2 inches thick) to the “Del Oro” standard dimensions.
+I built 4 modules with styrofoam (2 inches thick) to my modified “Del Oro” standard dimensions.
 I added a mahogany facia board, a 2 by 4 foot backdrop (2 inch styrofoam), and scenery as described elsewhere in this website.
-My corner modules will be non-standard.
-When finished, I will place a styrofoam roof with lighted valance to create a “window box” or “picture frame” effect.

 objective with my model railway is to create a realistic-looking

 large scale narrow gauge model railroad without strict adherence